AT&T PERFORMING ARTS CENTER DEE & CHARLES WYLY THEATRE

 Dallas, Texas

-KEY AWARDS Regional Theatre Tony Award, 2017; Mies Crown Hall Americas Prize, Nominee, 2014 (years 2001 – 2013); U.S. Institute for Theatre Technology, National Honor Award, 2012; American Institute of Architects, National Honor Award, 2011; American Council of Engineering Companies, National Gold Award, 2010; American Institute of Steel Construction, IDEAS² Award, 2010; ArchDaily, Building of the Year, 2009
+AWARDS Regional Theatre Tony Award, 2017; Mies Crown Hall Americas Prize (MCHAP), Nominee, 2014; U.S. Institute for Theatre Technology, National Honor Award, 2012; American Institute of Architects (AIA), National Honor Award, 2011; American Council of Engineering Companies (ACEC), National Gold Award, 2010; American Institute of Steel Construction (AISC), IDEAS² Award, 2010; ArchDaily, Building of the Year, 2009

-PROGRAM 575-seat ‘multi-form’ theater with the ability to transform between proscenium, thrust, arena, traverse, studio, and flat floor configurations with only a small crew in a few hours; and to open the performance space to its urban surroundings
+PROGRAM “Multi-form” theater (nominally 575 seats) with the ability to transform among proscenium, thrust, arena, traverse, studio, and flat floor configurations with only a small crew in a few hours; and to open the performance space to its urban surroundings

 AREA 7,700 m² (82,900 sf)